Artist: Sewa Singh Khalsa – sikhphotos.com

 - Earth: Kirtan Sohilaa

-Explanations of the Daily Nitnem Banis adapted from Victory and Virtue
+These explanations of the Daily Nitnem Banis are adapted from the book, Victory and Virtue

 The book Victory and Virtue: Ceremonies and Code of Conduct of Sikh Dharma, was compiled by the Office of the Bhai Sahiba of Sikh Dharma International.

 This comprehensive manual has a wealth of information for anyone who wishes to deepen his or her understanding and appreciation of the practices of the Sikh lifestyle.
 Important historical background, Gurdwara protocols and ceremonies, and the science of the sound current are just some of the areas included.

 Visit our Marketplace if you are interested in purchasing this book.